Rahat-Khan-Pathan/Rahat-Khan-Pathan/README.md

 - 🥅 2021 Goals: To become codeforces specialist, learn web development and get a job (Done all)
 - 🥅 2022 Goals: To crack tech giant (Microsoft cracked and recommended as Software Engineer)
 - 🥅 2023 Goals: To bring love of my life home (Done)
-- 🥅 2024 Goals: To become a Backend Engineer (Done)
+- 🥅 2024 Goals: To become a Backend Engineer (Done), Expert on Codeforces
-- 🥅 2025 Goals: To solve 1095 problems on Leetcode
+- 🥅 2025 Goals: To solve 1095 problems on Leetcode, Candidate Master on Codeforces

 ### Connect with me: